 Develop a plan to attract intensive industry participation in order to take account of latest technical trends and market needs.

 This action plan was developed in the purview of the above mandate and is the result of contribution driven and collaborative work during the course of TSAG, WP-IEM, RG-IEM and Ad-Hoc drafting group meetings.
+This action plan includes the results of the report TSAG TD599 of the Workshop on Industry Engagement as discussed in the following RG-IEM meetings.

 See Annex A - Identification of documents which contributed to this action plan for detailed list of contributions and documents that sustained this effort.

 Rationale